codelerity/netbeans-installers/README.md

 into the relevant directory, checking against the provided hash.
 AppImageKit is itself an AppImage - make sure to mark it executable before continuing.

-The x64 AppImage will use the same JDK as the DEB above.
+The x64 AppImage will use the same JDK as the DEB and RPM above.
 For Arm (Raspberry Pi) download the relevant BellSoft Liberica JDK and check against BellSoft's provided hash.

 Build the AppImage by running eg. -

 ```
-./nbpackage/bin/nbpackage --input netbeans-16-bin.zip --config linux-arm32/netbeans-arm-appimage.properties --output dist/
+./nbpackage/bin/nbpackage --input netbeans-17-bin.zip --config linux-arm32/netbeans-arm-appimage.properties --output dist/
 ```

 ## Legal